Mahāsaṅghika Vinaya

 Venerables, these eight pātidesanīya rules are recited every half-month in the pātimokkha.

-If a bhikkhunī who is not sick asks a lay person for ghee, or has others ask, to chew or to eat for herself, that bhikkhunī should confess to the other bhikkhunīs: ‘Venerables, I have fallen into an offense to be criticized.
+If a bhikkhunī who isn’t sick asks a lay person for ghee, or has others ask, to chew or to eat for herself, that bhikkhunī should confess to the other bhikkhunīs: ‘Venerables, I’ve fallen into an offense to be criticized.
 I confess this offense.’
 This is a pātidesanīya rule.

 As above, no. 2, oil.